Families to Get Housing Needs Through Grant

 By Catherine Cluett Pactol

 Three Ho’olehua families will have improved living conditions thanks to a grant given to The Molokai Baptist Church’s Aloha in Action program, which has been helping community members with building needs for the past 12 years.
 The $75,000 grant was awarded to the program last week by the Nareit Foundation.

-The funding will provide a new roof for a disabled, single mother with her three kids who currently live under a badly leaking roof; a bathroom and septic system installation for a single mother with two children and a grandchild without a bathroom in their home; and a small house for a couple on their homestead property.
+The funding will provide a new roof and residential gutter system repair for a disabled, single mother with her three kids who currently live under a badly leaking roof; a bathroom and septic system installation for a single mother with two children and a grandchild without a bathroom in their home; and a small house for a couple on their homestead property.

 “It’s a huge blessing.
 Our roof has been pretty not well for a quite a long time, with money issues and stuff we weren’t able to replace it, we had pieces replaced here and there but still got leaks in it,” said Malia Bentley, explaining she and her children have been living with a canvas over their house to try to stop the leaks.
 “When they told me about this, it brought tears to my eyes.”

 The grant will cover the cost of building supplies for the three projects, while labor will be volunteered by church and community members.

 Pastor Randy Manley of the Molokai Baptist Church said the Aloha in Action started about 12 years ago when they heard about a woman living down the road who had just started cancer treatments and whose stairs to her house were rotting.

 “The thought was, we have plenty of guys in our church that know construction, let’s just put that together for them.
 So it kinda grew out of that,” said Manley.

 Manley said the church has a core construction crew of four guys, along with additional volunteers that normally help people, either church members or those in need that they hear of, with a handful of building projects each year.
 Sometimes it could be a leaky roof, sometimes a family needing a wheelchair ramp, or a deck that’s falling apart.